 I also offer a number of custom made or bespoke tables via my sister site Wood Create.
 I’m currently working on a solid oak and industrial steel leg dining table for a customer in Thornbury.
 This is truly a magnificent piece and one of the heaviest tables I’ve ever made.
 Each leg is made from 70mm box steel and weights around 20kg on its own.

 It’s very similar to my own dining table which was made using 100% reclaimed wood and is in the photo below.
-I love creating handmade furniture alongside my handyman services.
+I love creating handmade furniture alongside my handyman services in Gloucester.